Student Wellbeing & Support

 - Opportunities for students to take part in trips and visits across all year groups.
 These can either be day trips or residential trips, the aim being to provide students with opportunities outside of the normal curriculum and to enhance learning and develop additional skills.

 - A dedicated Safeguarding Team responsible for all aspects of safeguarding and child protection.
-The team can be easily accessed by parents, staff and children through the email address firstname.lastname@example.org.
+The team can be easily accessed by parents, staff and students through the email address email@example.com.

-- Student wellbeing leaflets and information as well as advice and information evenings.
+- Information for parents/carers and students through social media, newsletters, website and paper based information, as well as advice and information evenings.

-- A comprehensive programme of assemblies and tutor time activities covering aspects of wellbeing such as anti-bullying, mental health, rail safety and water safety.
+- A comprehensive programme of assemblies and tutor time activities covering aspects of wellbeing such as Anti-Bullying, mental health, rail and road safety, water safety, exam preparation, celebrating equality and diversity, keeping safe.

 - Student attendance at Mental Health conference.

-- Staff attendance at a Mental Health and Wellbeing course.
+- Staff professional development on Mental Health and Wellbeing courses.

 - First Aid facilities.